 You can use our template letter to write to the other party.

-You should give a time frame for them to address the problem.
-Usually 10 working days is sufficient.
+Give a time frame for them to address the problem.
+Usually 10 working days is enough.
 You can write something like this:

 I look forward to your reply and to resolving the problem, and will wait until ___________________ [date] before taking my next step.
 Please contact me as soon as possible at the above address or by telephone at ____________.

-You can also say what you will do next if they do not address the problem.
+You can also say what you’ll do next if they keep ignoring you.
 For example, you might say that your next step will be to file a complaint with the Better Business Bureau or Consumer Protection BC, or to seek legal advice.

 If you want to be sure the other party receives your letter, send it by registered mail.